chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

       * Select the **Tags** tab: Note the **Value** for the `Workshop` tag
         ![DBInitialConfiguration](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/DBInitialConfiguration.png)

-1. Navigate to the FIS console at <http://console.aws.amazon.com/fis> and click **Experiment templates** in the left pane.
+1. Navigate to the [FIS console](https://us-east-2.console.aws.amazon.com/fis/home) and click **Experiment templates** in the left pane.

 1. Click on **Create experiment template** to define the type of failure you want to inject.